An Analyst's Traveling Salesman Theorem for sets of dimension larger than one: The theorems we actually prove

 The sketch of the argument for the first inequality is that cubes of diameter less than one are contained in balls from some $\cX_{k}$, so we can use monotonicity of $\vartheta_{E}$; the cubes of diameter larger than one have geometrically decaying $\vartheta$, and so only $\sim\log(\epsilon)$ generations need to be counted.
 The second inequality follows in a similar manner (but note that we have cubes of all scales).
 Moreover, it is not hard to show that $\beta_{E}^{d,p}(Q)\lec \beta_{E}^{d,p}(B)$ if $Q$ is a cube and $B\supseteq Q$ is a ball of comparable size.
 Thus, we have

 Again, this follows since the cubes of sidelength much less than one are contained in a ball $C_{0}B$ from the sum on the right with comparable size and the number of cubes associated to each ball can be chosen to be uniformly bounded.
-For the cubes of larger scale, we bound the beta numbers trivially by one and then the sum over them is a geometric sum and totals at most a universal constant.
 This proves the above inequality, and thus we can reduce from the dyadic version Theorem \ref{t:thmii-dyadic} to the ball version, i.e. Theorem \ref{t:thmii}.
-A similar argument shows Theorem \ref{t:thmiii} implies Theorem \ref{t:thmiii-dyadic}.
+A similar argument shows Theorem \ref{t:thmiii} implies Theorem \ref{t:thmiii-dyadic}. \postRef{The main thing to note is that any ball $B$ has a dyadic cube $Q$ so that $B\subseteq C_{0}Q$ and $r_{B}\sim_{C_{0},n}\diam(Q)$.

 }

 \begin{remark} We will from now on focus on showing Theorems \ref{t:thmii} and \ref{t:thmiii}, as they will imply our main results. \end{remark}

 \begin{remark} One open question is whether one can generalize these techniques to give a version of our main results that hold for Hilbert spaces.
 We believe this is possible after suitably proving some of the results from \cite{DT12} for this setting.
 Such a result would take on this form of statement, using nets and balls instead of dyadic cubes. \end{remark}